TG's favourite Japanese design guru unleashes new concept for the road...

 Adaptive chassis settings and all, this is a big car with light steering, a buttery smooth auto ‘box, elastic damping and an emphasis on quiet – roof up or down.

 The dual-layer cloth roof is like a 20-stone bouncer, keeping all troublesome noise out of the lounge.
 And it really is a lounge.
 Despite the dash making a return to the ‘driver-focussed’ BMWs of yore, angling the centre console towards the driver, it’s still got an emphasis on airiness and ease of use.
 The iDrive is less baffling than ever thanks to obvious shortcut buttons and a massive full colour screen, and even the BFG himself could get comfy behind the wheel.
 His overgrown children will struggle with surprisingly lacking rear legroom, though.
 And the boot is letterbox thin.

 It pays to go for the diesel, which not only hits 62mph in the low fives, but also manages to return upwards of 50mpg.
 BMW says the Six is the company’s most-highly equipped model ever, with leather, satnav, xenons and parking sensors as standard.
-But as ever, all manner of high-priced goodies grace the options list, like a £1,000 leather dash.
+But as ever, all manner of high-priced goodies grace the options list.